hazikchaudhry/ENSO/README.md

-# AI-Powered Learning Assistant
+# Enso - AI-Powered Learning Assistant

-A modern PyQt6 application that uses the Feynman Technique and RAG (Retrieval-Augmented Generation) to create an interactive learning experience.
-The AI guides users through topics using Socratic dialogue, helping them achieve deeper understanding through progressive questioning.
+Enso is a modern PyQt6 application that implements an AI-powered learning companion using the Feynman Technique.
+The application processes documents using natural language processing and engages users in a conversational learning experience guided by an AI model.

 ## Features

-- 🎨 Modern gradient UI with smooth transitions
+- 🎨 Modern gradient UI with smooth transitions and ChatGPT-like interface
 - 📚 Support for PDF, DOCX, and TXT documents
 - 📑 Page range selection for focused learning
-- 🤖 Multiple AI model options (deepseek-r1:7b, mistral, llama2, codellama)
+- 🤖 Mistral 7B model integration for intelligent responses
-- 💡 Intelligent RAG-powered responses
+- 💡 RAG-powered context retrieval using FAISS
 - 🎯 Socratic teaching method with progressive hints
-- 💬 Rich text formatting in chat
+- 💬 Rich text formatting with bold, italic, and bullet points
+- ⚡ Real-time token streaming for dynamic responses

 ## Setup